ardasaritas/blind75/README.md

 # 🧠 Blind 75 LeetCode Solutions

-This repository contains solutions I've studided (not all are particularly mine) for the [Blind 75](neetcode.io) — a curated set of coding problems considered essential for software engineering interviews.
+This repository contains mostly documented solutions I've studided (not all are particularly mine) for the [Blind 75](neetcode.io) — a curated set of coding problems considered essential for software engineering interviews.
+My current workflow is to work on the algorithm for 1-2 hours max.
+Then look up hints, and then solutions.
+I also try to examine all possible solutions for most questions even if I solved it one way.

 ## 🚀 Purpose

 I’m solving these problems to:
-- Sharpen my algorithmic thinking
+- Sharpen my algorithmic thinking.
-- Build a clean reference for common patterns
+- Build a clean reference for common patterns, and be able to recognize them at some point.
-- Track my growth with real code, not just theoretical studying
+- Track my growth with real code, not just theoretical studying.

 ## 📂 Structure

 Each problem includes:
 - ✅ Working solution(s) in `Python`
-- ⏱️ Time & space complexity notes
+- ⏱️ Time & space complexity notes (as much as possible)

 ## ✅ Progress Tracker